GSA/challenges-and-prizes/_challenges/1076-PMA-263-Tactical-Resupply-UAS-Challenge.md

 ### Judging Criteria
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

+<p>The Fly-Off scoring rubric will be provided to competitors with their invitation to the Phase-2 Fly-Off challenge event.</p>

 <!--  How To Enter start -->
 ### How To Enter
 {: .text-accent-warm-dark .font-heading-lg .challenge-section}

+<p>Eligible and interested applicants should visit impax.tech/uls-prize-challenge to learn more about the conduct of the prize challenge, evaluation criteria, information that must be provided, and to apply for participation.
+Applications for participation will be accepted until 2359 EDT on 18 October 2019.&nbsp; Invitations to participate in the Phase-2 Fly-Off will be issued via e-mail no later than 2359 EDT on 25 October 2019.&nbsp; Responses to invitations will be due no later than 2359 EST on 8 November 2019.</p>